-He is a member of ‘Decoda’ a New York City based chamber music collective which is the first ever Affiliate Ensemble of Carnegie Hall.
+Mr. Harris is a member of ‘Decoda’ a New York City based chamber music collective which is the first ever Affiliate Ensemble of Carnegie Hall.
 As a chamber musician he has been a guest artist at Chamber Music North West and has performed with The Canadian Brass, The Empire Brass, The Metropolitan Opera Brass Ensemble, The Lincoln Center Trombone Ensemble, the Boston based string ensemble, A Far Cry and he appeared onstage at the Park Armoury in New York with the Knights Chamber Orchestra in "The Head & The Load" directed by William Kentridge.

 A native of Worcestershire, England, Richard was a scholarship student at the Royal Academy of Music in London.
 He completed his Masters Degree at Indiana University before spending three seasons with the New World Symphony Orchestra led by Artistic Director Michael Tilson Thomas.
-In 2010, Richard was awarded a fellowship in Ensemble ACJW, a program of Carnegie Hall & The Juilliard School and Richard has worked for Carnegie Hall as a teaching artist.
+In 2010, Mr. Harris was awarded a fellowship in Ensemble ACJW, a program of Carnegie Hall & The Juilliard School and Richard has worked for Carnegie Hall as a teaching artist.

 Every summer in the mountains of Santa Fe New Mexico Mr. Harris hosts "RichardTromboneCamp!" a multi day retreat for brass players to explore and deepen their understanding and knowledge of Brass performance.
 Richard presents multiple classes and is joined by other leading brass artists throughout the seminar.
 During the summers he appears at the Raphael Mendez Brass Institute and he is also on faculty at the Idyllwild Summer Arts Academy in California where he coaches high school students in chamber music and orchestral literature.